 Instructions

-- Wash, dry and hull the strawberries.
-Reserve 4-5 for the glaze and chop the rest into bite sizes.
+- Wash, dry and hull 2 cups fresh strawberries, and chop them into bite sizes.

 For the cake:

-- Beat soft butter for 20 seconds in a large bowl with electric beaters or a stand mixer.
+- Beat 1 cup unsalted butter, softened, for 20 seconds in a large bowl with electric beaters or a stand mixer.

-- Add sugar gradually while you continue beating at medium speed, and then for 3 more minutes after adding all of it.
-The mixture should be light in color, fluffy and the sugar will have partially dissolved.
+- Add 1 cup white granulated sugar gradually while you continue beating at medium speed, and then for 3 more minutes after adding all of it.
+The mixture will be light in color, fluffy, and the sugar will have partially dissolved.

-- Add the eggs, one at a time, beating well after each addition.
+- Add 4 eggs, one at a time, beating well after each addition.
 Make sure to scrape the sides of the bowl regularly.

-- Add vanilla with orange zest and mix.
+- Add 1 ½ teaspoons pure vanilla extract with 1 teaspoon orange zest and mix.

-- Sift the dry ingredients (flour, salt and baking powder) together in a bowl, or have them measured and sift them directly over the egg batter.
+- Sift the dry ingredients (2 ¼ cups all-purpose or cake flour, 1 teaspoon baking powder and ¼ teaspoon salt) together in a bowl, or have them measured and sift them directly over the egg-sugar batter.

-- Add the fresh, cut strawberries and mix them with a spatula.
-Just a few strokes trying not to crush them much, or at all.
+- Add the fresh strawberry pieces and integrate them with a spatula.
+Just a few strokes, trying not to crush them much, or at all.

 - Cool on a wire rack and remove carefully from the pan, removing the strip of paper.